yunker-world/dev_overflow_nextjs/README.md

-This is a clone of 'Stack Overflow' bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a clone of 'Stack Overflow' build in Next.js 14.
 [Demo](https://dev-overflow-nextjs.vercel.app/)

 ## Tech Stack